 1. Time-consuming and resource-intensive: Monitoring farms requires a significant amount of time and resources, including manpower, equipment, and technology.
 This can result in increased costs and reduced efficiency, making it difficult for farmers to keep up with the demands of their business.
 2. Limited coverage: Traditional monitoring methods, such as manual checks or stationary cameras, may not provide adequate coverage of the entire farm.
 This can result in blind spots or areas where monitoring is incomplete, potentially leading to undetected issues or problems.
 3. Inefficient and ineffective: Traditional monitoring methods may not be effective in detecting certain issues, such as crop diseases or livestock health problems.
 This can lead to missed opportunities to address issues before they become more severe.
-4. Environmental impact: The equipment used for monitoring can be carbon-intensive, contributing to greenhouse gas emissions and climate change but it can also have impacts on biodiversity.
+4. Environmental impact: Traditional monitoring methods, such as the use of pesticides or fertilisers, can have a negative environmental impact.
+Additionally, the equipment used for monitoring can be carbon-intensive, contributing to greenhouse gas emissions and climate change.